 The Subject field Common Name attribute of a delegate certificate shall not contain the text string "SHAKEN", shall not contain an SPC value (since the TNAuthList does not contain an SPC value), shall contain the string "Delegate cert", and shall contain the string “Subordinate CA” if the Basic Constraints CA boolean is true (e.g., AAA Auto Repair, Delegate cert).
 The Common Name may contain the TN(s) identified in the TNAuthList extension of the delegate certificate.

-Delegate certificates, and STI intermediate certificates held by the Subordinate CA of a TNSP shall contain a Certificate Policies extension as specified in clause 6.4.1 of ATIS-1000080 [Ref 2] with the exception that the OID shall identify a Certificate Policy Statement published by the STI-PA specifically for certificate delegation (i.e., an OID that is different than the SHAKEN CPS OID referred to in ATIS-1000080 [Ref 2]).
+Delegate certificates, and STI intermediate certificates held by the STI-SCA of a TNSP shall contain a Certificate Policies extension as specified in clause 6.4.1 of ATIS-1000080 [Ref 2] with the exception that the Object Identifier (OID) shall identify a Certificate Policy Statement published by the STI-PA specifically for certificate delegation (i.e., an OID that is different than the SHAKEN Call Placement Service (CPS) OID referred to in ATIS-1000080 [Ref 2]).

 Authentication and Verification using Delegate Certificates